 St. Ignatius School is a Jesuit-sponsored middle school, inspired by the founding vision of Nativity Mission Center on New York's Lower East Side.
-For over twenty years, St. Ignatius School has served low-income middle schoolers in the Hunts Point section of the South Bronx, as well as nearly 100 graduates who are now in high school and college bound.
+For over twenty years, St. Ignatius School has served low-income middle schoolers in the Hunts Point section of the South Bronx, as well as SIS graduates in high school and college.

 - 1948 – Nativity Mission Center opens to serve poor immigrants on the Lower East Side.

 - 1962 – Nativity Mission Center boys attend the first Summer Leadership Program at the Julian Reiss Foundation’s Camp Monserrate in Lake Placid, NY.

 - 1971 – Nativity Mission Center opens a middle school on Forsyth Street on the Lower East Side.